MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-touchpad_parameters.md

 ### -field externalMousePresent

 An external mouse is detected.
-See [Precision touchpad tuning](/windows-hardware/design/component-guidelines/touchpad-tuning-guidelines) for information on exempting a mouse from being considered as external (for the purposes of this status field).<sup>1</sup>
+See [Precision touchpad tuning](/windows-hardware/design/component-guidelines/touchpad-tuning-guidelines) for information on exempting a mouse from being considered as external (for the purposes of this status field and behavior of the *allowActiveWhenMousePresent* setting).<sup>1</sup>

 ### -field touchpadEnabled